Franciscan Spiritual Companions

 Fr.
 Richard C. Flaherty, OFM

 Fr.
 Richard was ordained in 1982 and did his theological and pastoral studies at Blessed Pope John XXIII Seminary.
-Ministry experiences include prison ministry during the Vietnam War, working with special needs children and adults, campus ministry at St. Bonaventure University, counseling, retreat work and parish ministry.
+Ministry experiences include prison ministry during the Vietnam War, working with special needs children and adults, a campus ministry at St. Bonaventure University, counseling, retreat work, and parish ministry.
 Fr.
 Richard received his certification as a Spiritual Companion from Cardinal Stritch University, Wisc.

-Carol O’Brien received her training with the Franciscan Spiritual Direction program at St Anthony Shrine in Boston and practices in Boston and on the South Shore.
+Carol O’Brien received her training with the Franciscan Spiritual Direction program at St Anthony Shrine in Boston and practiced in Boston and on the South Shore.
 Previously a 20 year stay-at-home Mom, she participated in many parish ministries and school activities before obtaining her Master’s Degree in Lay Pastoral Ministry from the Atheneum of Ohio, at Mount St Mary Seminary in Cincinnati in 1993.
-After receiving her degree, she taught theology in Catholic Schools and served as a high school Campus minister.
+After receiving her degree, she taught theology in Catholic Schools and served as a high school campus minister.
 Now retired, she presently facilitates the Women’s Spiritual Reflection group at St Anthony Shrine and volunteers with Hospice of the South Shore.
 Carol feels very blessed to have known several faith-filled people over the years who have walked with her on her spiritual journey and hopes to offer the same companionship she has known to others who seek a deeper relationship with God.

 Br.
 John Maganzini, OFM